We are thrilled to announce the opening of our full-day, year-round preschool program in the fall of 2017 for 3- to 5-year-olds!

 Who We Are

 We have a team of caring educators to support you and your family while you’re with our preschool community.
-We’ll be updating our staff photos by early September to include our Preschool Aide and our third Head Teacher from Neighborhood House.
+Click here to read our staff bios!

 How to Apply